-I really enjoy a good curry and this recipe is perfect for when I don’t have a lot of time and want something fairly fresh and healthy.
-It’s a fairly mild curry so I tend to make it when I’m cooking for my family, as neither of my parents particularly like very spicy food.
-The coconut milks gives it a fresh and creamy taste and the coriander give it a little burst of flavour.
+I seriously enjoy a good curry and this recipe is perfect for when I don’t have a lot of time and want a curry that’s fresh and healthy.
+It’s a fairly mild curry so I often to make it when I’m cooking for my family, as neither of my parents particularly like very spicy food.
+The coconut milks gives it a rich and creamy taste and the coriander provides it a little burst of citrus flavor.

 I’d recommend serving it up with some fluffy basmati rice and a few naan breads to share.

 - 4 tbsp tikka curry paste

 - 1 tbsp cumin

 - 500g potatoes, peeled